omgnetworkorg/guide/docs/community/business-development.md

 **Central Bank of Thailand**

-On August 15, 2017, OmiseGO engaged in discussions with the Central Bank of Thailand regarding the future of the Thai econonomy.
+On August 15, 2017, OmiseGO engaged in discussions with the Central Bank of Thailand regarding the future of the Thai economy.
 [Source](https://twitter.com/omise_go/status/897472052457684993)